 Mathematics of finance applied to engineering and managerial decision making.
 Framework for cost management in engineering and construction.
-(Formerly numbered Construction Engineering 430.)
+(Formerly numbered Construction Engineering 430)

 CON E 340.
-Analysis and Design of Construction Operations (3) Prerequisites: Construction Engineering 320 and 330 Properties and methods for use of construction equipment and integration into production system.
+Analysis and Design of Construction Operations (3)

+Prerequisites: Construction Engineering 320 and 330.

+Properties and methods for use of construction equipment and integration into production system.
 Assessment of equipment needs and selection.
 Site utilization and layout planning, incorporating efficiency and safety of operations.
 (Formerly numbered Construction Engineering 310.)

+CON E 350.
+Construction Project Controls (3)

+Prerequisites: Construction Engineering 280, 330, and Accountancy 201.

+Characteristics of the construction industry and impacts on project controls.
+Associated costs in business and construction projects.
+Lease or buy decisions, pricing of change orders, progress payments, and schedules of values.

+CON E 400.
+Preconstruction Management (3)

+Prerequisites: Construction Engineering 350 and Business Administration 350.

+Addressing general conditions, organizing site logistics, and project start-up.
+Assembling teams and defining contractual scopes of work.
+Organizing the pursuit of projects.
+Phases related to building a proposal.

 CON E 401.
-Construction Planning and Scheduling (3) Two lectures and three hours of laboratory.
-Prerequisites: Civil Engineering 160 and credit or concurrent registration in Construction Engineering 100 and Credit of Construction engineering majors; Civil Engineering 160 and 321 for civil engineering majors.
+Construction Planning and Scheduling (3)

+Prerequisites: For construction engineering majors: Civil Engineering 160 and credit or concurrent registration in Construction Engineering 320.
+For civil engineering majors: Civil Engineering 160 and 321.
+For construction management majors: credit or concurrent registration in Construction Engineering 320 and Statistics 119

 Fundamentals of scheduling logic including critical path method, deterministic and probabilistic scheduling, and impact of constraints.
 Development of construction plan and representation in schedule format using common computer applications used in industry.

 CON E 479.
-Construction Materials (3) Two lectures and three hours of laboratory.
+Construction Materials (3)

 Prerequisites: Chemistry 202 (or 200) and Civil Engineering 301 (or Mechanical Engineering 304).

 Selection, design and control of mixes of portland cement and asphalt concrete.
 Properties of these and other materials used in construction.

 CON E 480.
-Design of Temporary Structures (3) Prerequisites: Civil Engineering 321 and 462 Design of structures for temporary support of constructed work, including scaffolding and formwork, bracing, and excavations.
+Design of Temporary Structures (3)

+Prerequisites: Civil Engineering 321 and 462.

+Design of structures for temporary support of constructed work, including scaffolding and formwork, bracing, and excavations.
 Influence of codes and standards on the design process, selection of degrees of safety, and concepts of liability.

+CON E 495.
+Capstone Design Project (3)

+One lecture and six hours of laboratory.

+Prerequisites: Credit or concurrent registration in Construction Engineering 590 and for construction engineering majors: Construction Engineering 480.
+For construction management majors: Construction Engineering 400.
+Open to majors in construction engineering and construction management.

+Application of engineering principles, design and management techniques to construction projects.

-UPPER DIVISION COURSES (Also Acceptable for Advanced Degrees) CON E 520.
-Environmentally Conscious Construction (3) Two lectures and three hours of laboratory.
-Prerequisite: Construction Engineering 312 for construction engineering majors; Civil Engineering 444 for civil engineering majors; concurrent registration in Civil Engineering 495 for environmental engineering majors.
+UPPER DIVISION COURSES

+(Also Acceptable for Advanced Degrees)

+CON E 520.
+Environmentally Conscious Construction (3)

+Prerequisite: Construction Engineering 312 for construction engineering and construction management majors; Civil Engineering 444 for civil engineering majors; concurrent registration in Civil Engineering 495 for environmental engineering majors.

 Design and design processes to target a sustainable structure.
 Construction practices associated with protection of environment.
-Application of industry standards for environmental and energy perfor-Application of Industry standards for environmental and energy perior mance of buildings.
+Application of industry standards for environmental and energy performance of buildings.
 Impacts on selection of methods, materials, and equipment for construction.
 Design of procurement and management systems to support environmentally conscious building.
 Commissioning and startup.
 (Formerly numbered Construction Engineering 420.)

 CON E 590.
-Construction Management and Safety (3) Prerequisites: Construction Engineering 330 and 401 Management and control of critical project processes for construction projects.
+Construction Management and Safety (3)

+Prerequisites: Construction Engineering 330 and 401.

+Management and control of critical project processes for construction projects.
 Definition, planning, and execution of projects based on plan, estimate, and bid documentation.
 Fundamentals of construction safety planning, design, and requirements.
 (Formerly numbered Construction Engineering 490.)

 For additional courses in the construction engineering program, refer to "Civil Engineering" in this section of the catalog.

+GRADUATE COURSES

-GRADUATE COURSES Refer to the Graduate Bulletin.
+Refer to the Graduate Bulletin.